tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 - **ASP.NET** is also a framework to build web API's based on the HTTP protocol.
 ASP.NET support almost any feature you want to use and is also highly customiseable.
-- **gPRC** is a modern, high-performance, lightweight *remote procedure call* (RPC) framework. gPRC is also cross-platform and compatible with services/clients written in any other langaue on any other platform. .NET has a very efficient implementation and tooling to make developent of both gRPC client and server applications.
+- **gPRC** is a modern, high-performance, lightweight *remote procedure call* (RPC) framework. gPRC is also cross-platform and compatible with services/clients written in any other language on any other platform.
+   .NET has a very efficient implementation and tooling to make developent of both gRPC client and server applications, .NET gRPC also have a feature that makes gRPC APIs accessible as web API, so you don't have to implement both.

 ## Cloud development
 Modern .NET is created with the cloud in mind.
 You can easily deploy apps to the cloud, and .NET has